 Nepean Point is one of the most spectacular lookouts in Canada’s Capital, making it a key Capital destination.
 At the highest point of the site is a majestic statue of Samuel de Champlain, who explored the Ottawa River in 1613.

 The Astrolabe Theatre structures at Nepean Point no longer meet universal accessibility standards, and are at the end of their life cycle.
-We now have great opportunities to achieve the following at this site:
+We now have an extraordinary opportunity to achieve the following at this site:

 Our long-term vision for this area is to build multi-use recreational pathways connecting cultural institutions, the existing pathway network and green spaces, in order to create a continuous promenade from the Rideau Canal to Rideau Falls Park.

-The NCC invited landscape architects, bridge designers, architects, urban designers and other related design professionals to form design teams to respond to the request for qualifications (RFQ) for the renewal project in January 2017.
+In January 2017, the NCC invited landscape architects, bridge designers, architects, urban designers and other related design professionals to form design teams to respond to the request for qualifications (RFQ) for the renewal project.

-As a result of this process, we selected, in May 2017, four finalists to proceed to the second stage of the competition, which will consist of preparing a proposal.
+As a result of this process, in May 2017, we selected four finalists to proceed to the second stage of the competition:

 Teams were invited to respond to the RFQ.
 The information that was required from each team, as well as the evaluation criteria for the proposals, can be found on Buy and Sell Canada.